mhprompt/mhprompt.github.io/_posts/2017-11-03-our-own-worst-enemy.md

 _#DevOps Evangelist for @cagedata.
 Organizer for #DevOpsCT. #bass player. #BoardGames junkie.
 Father, Husband, Lover of people._

-_[Aaron Aldrich](https://twitter.com/crayzeigh) is a guest blogger and kindly shared the story of his struggles with ADHD with us._
+_[Aaron Aldrich](https://twitter.com/crayzeigh) is a Prompt speaker and kindly shared the story of his struggles with ADHD with us._